GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 We monetize our platform through a variety of means, including selling memberships, providing ancillary value-added products and services to our members and extending our global platform beyond work.
 Today, we are signing more multi-year membership agreements for various space solutions across our global platform: the average commitment term of our membership agreements has nearly doubled from approximately eight months as of December 1, 2017 to more than 15 months as of June 1, 2019.
 This creates a backlog of committed revenue, which we expect will drive increasing recurring revenues and cash flows as well as increase our revenue visibility.
 We had committed revenue backlog of $4.0 billion as of June 30, 2019, approximately eight times the $0.5 billion as of December 31, 2017.

 <!-- image -->
-**Image Description:** The image is a bar chart titled “Enterprise Membership Percentage(1)” and is sourced from the “Committed Revenue Backlog” website.
-The chart compares the percentage of the company’s membership to the amount of revenue generated from the company’s committed backlog.
-The x-axis represents the number of years, and the y-axis represents the percentage of the membership.
+**AI-Generated Image Description:** The image presents a bar chart that compares the percentage of our memberships with our enterprise memberships.
+The x-axis represents the number of memberships, ranging from 3/31 to 6/30.
+The y-axis represents the percentage of our memberships, ranging from 20% to 40%.

-The bar chart is titled “Committed Revenue Backlog” and is sourced from the “Committed Revenue Backlog” website.
-The chart compares the percentage of the company’s membership to the amount of revenue generated from the company’s committed backlog.
-The x-axis represents the number of years, and the y-axis represents the percentage of the membership.

-The bar chart shows that the percentage of the company’s membership to the amount of revenue generated from the committed backlog is 20% of the total membership.
-This means that the percentage of the company’s membership to the amount of revenue generated from the committed backlog is 20% of the total membership.
+The chart shows that the percentage of our memberships with enterprise memberships is lower than the percentage of our memberships with enterprise memberships.
+This is evident from the bar chart, which shows that the percentage of our memberships with enterprise memberships is 20% of the total number of memberships.
+This means that the percentage of our memberships with enterprise memberships is 20% of the total number of memberships.

-The bar chart also shows that the percentage of the company’s membership to the amount of revenue generated from the committed backlog is 40% of the total membership.
-This means that the percentage of the company’s membership to the amount of revenue generated from the committed backlog is 40% of the total membership.
+The bar chart also shows that the percentage of our memberships with enterprise memberships is higher than the percentage of our memberships with enterprise memberships.
+This is evident from the bar chart, which shows that the percentage of our memberships with enterprise memberships is 40% of the total number of memberships.
+This means that the percentage of our memberships with enterprise memberships is 40% of the total number of memberships.

-The bar chart also shows that the percentage of the company’s membership to the amount of revenue generated from the committed backlog is 10% of the total membership.
-This means that the percentage of the company’s membership to the amount of revenue generated from the committed backlog is 10% of the total membership.
+The bar chart also shows that the percentage of our memberships with enterprise memberships is higher than the percentage of our memberships with enterprise memberships.
+This is evident from the bar chart, which shows that the percentage of our memberships with enterprise memberships is 40% of the total number of memberships.
+This means that the percentage of our memberships with enterprise memberships is 40% of the total number of memberships.

-The bar chart also shows that the percentage of the company’s membership to the amount of revenue generated from the committed backlog is 5% of the total membership.
-This means that the percentage of the company’s membership to the amount of revenue generated from the committed backlog is 5% of the total membership.
+The bar chart also shows that the percentage of our memberships with enterprise memberships is higher than the percentage of our memberships with enterprise memberships.
+This is evident from the bar chart, which shows that the percentage of our memberships with enterprise memberships is 20% of the total number of memberships.
+This means that the percentage of our memberships with enterprise memberships is 20% of the total number of memberships.

-The bar chart also shows that the percentage of the company’s membership to the amount of revenue generated from the committed backlog is 2% of the total membership.
-This means that the percentage of the company’s membership to the amount of revenue generated from the committed backlog is 2% of the total membership.
+The bar chart also shows that the percentage of our memberships with enterprise memberships is higher than the percentage of our memberships with enterprise memberships.
+This is evident from the bar chart, which shows that the percentage of our memberships with enterprise memberships is 40% of the total number of memberships.

-The bar chart also
 <!-- end image description -->